vb9Sanger/SMC1A-SGE/README.md

 var_shrunk_i = (n_i * var_local_i + k * var_global) / (n_i + k)
 ```

-applied separately to the LOF anchor and the no-impact anchor.
-A well-powered targeton (n_i >> k) stays close to its own local estimate; a thin targeton (n_i << k) is pulled toward the gene-wide value. `k` defaults to `"auto"` (median per-targeton n across the gene, separately for LOF and no-impact).
+applied separately to the PTV anchor and the no-impact anchor.
+A well-powered targeton (n_i >> k) stays close to its own local estimate; a thin targeton (n_i << k) is pulled toward the gene-wide value. `k` defaults to `"auto"` (median per-targeton n across the gene, separately for PTV and no-impact).
 Its sensitivity to that choice is checked in `Code/investigations/compare_shrinkage_k_runs.py` (see STEP NINE).

-Every row in every targeton is then classified using *that targeton's own shrunk anchors* and shrunk 95th-percentile LOF threshold (posterior-probability depleted/no-impact call, with weak/strong tiering).
+Every row in every targeton is then classified using *that targeton's own shrunk anchors* and shrunk 95th-percentile PTV threshold (posterior-probability depleted/no-impact call, with weak/strong tiering).

-An `exon_map` (`SMC1A_exon_map.tsv`) was supplied for this run, enabling NMD-escape-aware LOF filtering — LOF variants falling in the final exon, or within `--nmd_escape_distance` (default 50bp) of the final exon-exon junction in the penultimate exon, are treated as plausible NMD-escape variants and excluded from the LOF fitting pool (both gene-wide and local), since they may not behave like true loss-of-function alleles.
+An `exon_map` (`SMC1A_exon_map.tsv`) was supplied for this run, enabling NMD-escape-aware PTV filtering — PTVs falling in the final exon, or within `--nmd_escape_distance` (default 50bp) of the final exon-exon junction in the penultimate exon, are treated as plausible NMD-escape variants and excluded from the PTV fitting pool (both gene-wide and local), since they may not behave like true loss-of-function alleles.

 #### Requirements:
 * R package `data.table` (required); `ggplot2` + `ragg` (only if `--plot_dir` is set)